ShovalShabi/smartBUS_Microservices/README.md

    docker-compose -f compose-dev.yaml up --build -d
    ```

-   For **production** mode with detached containers, use:
+   For **production** mode, build and run the services with detached containers:
    ```bash
    docker-compose -f compose-prod.yaml up --build -d
    ```

 ### Step 3: Access the Services

-Each service will be exposed on the respective port as defined in the `compose.yaml` file:
+Each service will be exposed on the respective port as defined in the `compose-dev.yaml` file:
 - **Auth service (dev)**: `http://localhost:3804`
 - **Feedback service (dev)**: `http://localhost:5003`
 - **OrderBus service (dev)**: `http://localhost:6936`